 FRESNO, Calif. - Yet again, Fresno Pacific track and field split the forces to compete at three separate meets this weekend, contributing strong performances at the Leopard Invitational, Mt.
-SAC Relays, and Bryan Clay Invitational.
+SAC Relays, and the Bryan Clay Invitational.
+The Sunbirds collected four provisional marks overall and shattered a program record in the 800m.

 "The team is shaping up well across the board as we prepare ourselves for the PacWest Championships," mentioned head coach